 Fishery officers may do some or all of the following:

-- inspect retail outlets such as restaurants and fish shops
+- inspect fishing vessels and retail outlets such as cafes and fish shops

 - enforce commercial catch limits and ensure that commercial fishing businesses have the correct documentation

 - take legal action against people who break the fisheries laws